djangocon/2019.djangocon.eu/hugo_site/content/copenhagen.md

 ## Public Transport Tickets

-To buy a ticket, the city offers a different kinds of options.
+To buy a ticket, the city offers different options.
 You can buy it at train stations, the DOT App ([Android](https://play.google.com/store/apps/details?id=dk.unwire.projects.dmm) / [iOS](https://itunes.apple.com/us/app/1415-mobilbilletter/id494862453?mt=8)) or with the bus driver (only cash).

 For more information on which types of ticket you can buy, [visit this page](https://dinoffentligetransport.dk/service/for-tourists/).

 ## Planning the trips

 To know which line you need to jump in, you can use either [Google Maps](https://maps.google.com) or the Rejseplanen ([Web](https://www.rejseplanen.dk/webapp/index.html?language=en_EN) / [Android](https://play.google.com/store/apps/details?id=de.hafas.android.rejseplanen&hl=en) / [iOS](https://itunes.apple.com/us/app/rejseplanen/id317007942?mt=8)).
-The latter is quite efficient and it will inform you how many zones, which lines you need to get and the total cost of your trip.
+The latter is quite efficient and will inform you how many zones, the lines you need to get and the total cost of your trip.

 ## Payments (DKK: The Danish Kroner)

 As you might know, Denmark's official currency is the Danish crown (Danske Kroner, a.k.a `DKK`).
 Some shops might accept Euro in cash as payment, but this is not a rule.

-One nice convenience is the fact that most of the establishments in Denmark (hotels, bars, restaurants, shops) will accept payment with Credit Card (VISA and MasterCard).
-As a matter of fact, shops are allowed to not accept cash should they judge convinient, however in very touristic places this is not a common practice.
+One nice convenience is the fact that most establishments in Denmark (hotels, bars, restaurants, shops) will accept payment with Credit Card (VISA and MasterCard).
+As a matter of fact, shops are allowed not to accept cash should they judge convinient, however in very touristic place this is not a common practice.
 So should you want practicity, just credit cards instead of cash.

-Another interesting thing is how the prices are displayed.
+Another interesting thing is how prices are displayed.
 As you walk around, you will notice prices written as: `53,-` this means 53 Danish crowns.

 ## Places to visit

-You can check out most of the city's attractions at [Visit Denmark](https://www.visitdenmark.co.uk/en-gb/).
+You can check out most of attractions and events in Copenhagen at [Visit Denmark](https://www.visitdenmark.co.uk/en-gb/).

 ## The language

-In Denmark, [Danish](https://en.wikipedia.org/wiki/Danish_language) is spoken, but the great majority of the danes also speak English.
+In Denmark, [Danish](https://en.wikipedia.org/wiki/Danish_language) is spoken, but the great majority of danes also speak English.
 Should you feel like twisting your tongue a bit, here are the most common danish phrases you can use during your stay in the city:

 Expression | Translation
 ---------- | -----------